 After specializing in local government law in law and graduate school, Chris spent three years working at the League of Minnesota Cities as a student attorney.
 He then went to Washington, D.C. to help establish the “State and Local Programs Group” within the Office of Compliance and Enforcement at the recently-created FDA Center for Tobacco Products.
 At Flaherty & Hood, P.A.
-Chris has researched and advocated for the historic reform of local government aid in 2013.
-He also researched and helped draft the “border-to-border” broadband legislation in 2014 and the workforce housing tax credit proposal in 2015.
+Chris has researched and advocated for the historic reform of local government aid, researched and helped draft the “border-to-border” broadband legislation, and helped create many other economic development and tax proposals.

 Chris has a degree in Political Science and Journalism from the University of Wisconsin-Madison (2004) and a J.D. and Masters of Public Policy from the University of Minnesota (2010).
 He is licensed to practice law in Minnesota.
-He is a board member of the American Constitution Society Minneapolis-St. Paul chapter and Minnesotans for the American Community Survey.
+He is the president of the American Constitution Society Minneapolis-St. Paul chapter and Minnesotans for the American Community Survey.